Closedness and invertibility for the sum of two closed operators: Notation and preliminaries

 A typical example of the functional calculus for a sectorial operator $A\in\mathcal{P}(\theta)$ are the complex powers.
 For $\mathrm{Re}(z)<0$ they are defined by

 where $\rho>0$ is sufficiently small.
 The above family together with $A^{0}=I$ is a strongly continuous holomorphic semigroup on $E$ (see e.g. \cite[Theorem III.4.6.2 ]{Am} and \cite[Theorem III.4.6.5]{Am}).
-Further, by a sectoriality extension argument, we can replace $\Gamma_{\rho,\theta}$ in \eqref{cp} by $-\delta+\Gamma_{\theta}$ with $\delta>0$ sufficiently small.
-Each operator $A^{z}$, $\mathrm{Re}(z)<0$, is an injection and therefore, the complex powers for positive real part are defined by the {\em inverses} of the above ones.
-The imaginary powers are defined by a deformation of the formula \eqref{cp} and a clossability argument.
+Note that by a sectoriality area extension argument, we can replace $\Gamma_{\rho,\theta}$ in \eqref{cp} by $-\delta+\Gamma_{\theta}$ with $\delta>0$ sufficiently small.
+Moreover, each operator $A^{z}$, $\mathrm{Re}(z)<0$, is injection and the complex powers for positive real part are defined by $(A^{z})^{-1}$.
+The imaginary powers are defined as the closure of a variation of formula \eqref{cp}.
 We refer to \cite[Section III.4.6]{Am} for a detailed description.
-For technical purposes, we also recall the following elementary decay property of the resolvent of a sectorial operator involving the fractional powers.
+Next, we recall the following elementary decay property of the resolvent of a sectorial operator.